FSBalbuena/brainstorming-app/README.md

   - You need some Babel transforms that ts-jest doesn’t support (rare).
 - Keep semantic ui aliases, and @ paths because are used on scss files, and css preprocessor does not understand it.
 - keep preprocessorOptions on viteconfig, because is related to vite's build process.
+- Keep consistency on commonJs and ESM in test mocks

 ### Gradual opt-in
 we start strict but don't block the app from running due to TS errors: